Georgetown Awards HPV Vaccine and Mathematics Researchers

 October 16, 2013 –Two professors – one renowned for applications in math, the other for helping create a vaccine for human papillomavirus (HPV) – each received the President’s Award for Distinguished Scholar-Teacher during Fall Faculty Convocation Oct.
 15.

-Der-Chen Chang, professor of mathematics and statistics, and Dr. Richard Schlegel, professor and chair of pathology in Georgetown’s Lombardi Comprehensive Cancer Center, are the first to receive the new award for their accomplishments in research and effectiveness in teaching.
+Der-Chen Chang, professor of mathematics and statistics in Georgetown College, and Dr. Richard Schlegel, professor and chair of pathology in Georgetown’s Lombardi Comprehensive Cancer Center, are the first to receive the new award for their accomplishments in research and effectiveness in teaching.

 “[The awardees] teach us every day that these two sides of an academic (research and teaching) are not in conflict, but can be jointly achieved,” said Georgetown Provost Robert Groves before the recipients received their medals.
 “By naming these presidential fellows we hold them up as models for us all.”